 You can use a hosta fertilizer or all-purpose plant food with a balanced NPK.
-First, nourish your Hosta plants in the spring when they’re just beginning their growing season.
+First, nourish your hosta plants in the spring when they’re just beginning their growing season.
 Then, repeat once more after a month.
 Finally, give them one final fertilizer feeding in the middle of August.
-Here are more details all about when to fertilize hostas.
+Here are more details about when to fertilize hostas.

 Avoid doing a few things to make sure the plant develops into a large, thriving plant.

 Don’t cut back your hostas until all the leaves have died back to the ground in the fall.
-In mild zones, you’ll notice that your plants have a lot of dead leaves by the end of winter.
+In mild zones, you’ll notice that your plants have a lot of straggly leaves by the end of winter.
 Yet, don’t be in a rush to remove them right away.

 Leave as many leaves on the plant as possible (for as long as possible).
 This is because the plant uses its leaves to create the energy it needs to grow larger.
 Removing leaves that are functioning removes their potential to create energy.

-Typically, people divide plants to control the plant’s size, to create more individual plants, or give the mother plant space to flourish.
+Typically, people divide plants to control the plant’s size, to create more individual plants, or to give the mother plant space to flourish.
 However, this process won’t be effective if you’re planning on growing large hostas.